wabbit-corp/kappa/Spec.md

 * Orphan instances are disallowed:
   * an instance must be defined in the same module as the trait definition or the type constructor being instantiated (implementation-defined for URL imports and module identity).

+Instance environment:
+* The instance environment consists of all instance declarations from all modules in the compilation unit’s module closure (i.e. the transitive closure of imports from the entry modules, including the implicit prelude import).
+* Instance resolution is not gated by lexical imports: importing a module is not required for its instances to be considered by instance search, provided the module is in the build closure.
+* If instance search finds more than one applicable instance for a goal, the program is ill-formed (coherence violation).

 ### 12.4 Traits as propositions (`Prop`)

 Kappa provides a built-in marker trait: